-- All items marked Final Sale
+All items marked Final Sale

 Major appliances are eligible for return within the standard 15 days, but since pickup might be necessary, there is a special procedure for returning them.
 If you discover something wrong with your appliance within 15 days of purchase, call 1-888-BEST BUY (1-888-237-8289) with your order number, and you will receive instructions for your return.

 All returns to Best Buy have to be in like-new condition.
-Basically, if there is anything wrong with it (cracked, dirty, defaced), they reserve the right to deny your return.
+If anything is wrong with it (cracked, dirty, defaced), they reserve the right to deny your return.
 Clothing cannot have been worn or laundered, and must still have its tags attached.
 Don’t be quick to rip the tags off new shirts or hats, in other words.

 Best Buy Totaltech